spring-media/adsolutions-implementationReference/README.md

 </html>
 ```

 **Important**: It is very important, that you do not load the adlib asynchronically!
-Otherwise this will lead to [cumulative layout shifts](https://github.com/spring-media/adsolutions-implementationReference/blob/master/cumulative-layout-shift.md) and delay the headerbidding a lotf, which will cost your page real money in unrealised profits.
+Otherwise this will lead to [cumulative layout shifts](https://github.com/spring-media/adsolutions-implementationReference/blob/master/cumulative-layout-shift.md) and delay the headerbidding a lot, which will cost your page real money in unrealised profits.

 ## 2. AdSSetup - provide the config for the ad delivery